janetmccullar

 With a 2-2-3 visitation plan, your children will live with one parent for two days of the week, the other parent for the next two days, and the first parent for the next three days.
 The next week, this rotation will switch, so each parent has an equal amount of time over the span of two weeks.
 This schedule will continue until the end of the month, or it could go on indefinitely, depending on scheduling conflicts.

-For example, if the children’s mother wants to begin her caregiving schedule on Monday, the children’s father will take care of them Wednesday and Thursday.
-The mother will then pick them up on Friday and have them until Sunday.
-At that point, the father will begin the new week by resuming his care.
-During this second week, the father will have them Monday and Tuesday, the mother on Wednesday and Thursday, and the father Friday through Sunday.
-For the third week, the children’s mother will begin the week, and the 2-2-3 pattern will continue.
+For example, if the children’s mother wants to start caring for them on Monday, the children’s father will look after them on Wednesday and Thursday.
+The mother will then take them up on Friday and keep them until the following Sunday.
+At that moment, the father will resume his care for the remainder of the week.
+During the second week, the father will have them Monday and Tuesday, the mother will have them Wednesday and Thursday, and the father will have them Friday through Sunday.
+The third week will begin with the children’s mother, and the 2-2-3 pattern will continue.

-Of course, this schedule does not have to be set in stone.
-It can be customized to fit your own schedule, such as exchanging parenting duties in the middle of the day or picking the children up in the morning, rather than at night.
+This schedule, of course, does not have to be rigid.
+It can be tailored to your specific schedule, such as switching parenting responsibilities in the middle of the day or bringing up the kids in the morning rather than at night.

-There are also different options (such as a 3-2-2 schedule that starts on a Monday) that will still allow for equal parenting time but will maintain the goals of the 2-2-3 visitation schedule.
+There are other solutions (such as a 3-2-2 schedule that begins on a Monday) that will still allow for equal parenting time while maintaining the 2-2-3 visitation goals.

 Pros of a 2-2-3 Schedule